chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - Set up your workstation based on the newly created Automate-HA's chef-server.
 It is only needed if you have set up the workstation earlier.
 - This in-place migration works only when cookbooks are stored in a database.
 This does not support use-case, where cookbooks are stored in the filesystem.
 {{< /note >}}

 {{< note >}}

-- In order to validate the In-place migration, please run the validation script before starting backup and restore and then once the below steps from 1 to 11 are done successfully, run it again.
+- To validate the In-place migration, please run the validation script before starting the backup and restore and then once the below steps from 1 to 11 are done successfully, rerun it.

 ```cmd
         curl https://raw.githubusercontent.com/chef/automate/main/dev/infra_server_objects_count_collector.sh -o infra_server_objects_count_collector.sh